Zero Carbon Hub for Solarsense

 Underfloor heating is through ground source heat pump.
 Mechanical Ventilation and Heat Recovery by Paul Novus PassivHaus Certified system.

-The project was constructed by Natural Design and Build, and following fit out, is due for occupation in late 2016, with renovation of other buildings on site planned for phase II.
+The project was constructed by Natural Design and Build, now Space Framing and Dovetail and was occupied in late 2016, with renovation of other buildings on site planned for phase II, where planning permission has been achieved.

 ...video courtesy of Norclad, the timber cladding supplier for the project, http://www.timbercladdingsolutions.co.uk/solarsense-zero-carbon-hub/